solana-developers/solana-cookbook/docs/th/references/basic-transactions.md

 [1]: https://spl.solana.com/token

-## How to calculate transaction cost
+## วิธี calculate transaction cost

 The number of signatures a transaction requires are used to calculate the transaction cost.
 As long as you are not creating an account, this